MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 > [!NOTE]
 > The `submode` does not need to be set explicitly here because `oneToMany` is the default.

+### Indexer output for one-to-many parsing

 This Markdown file would result in three search documents after indexing, due to the three content sections.
 The search document resulting from the first content section of the provided Markdown document would contain the following values for `content`, `sections`, `h1`, and `h2`:

 ```http
 {